emulic/VacationChatBot/src/Daenet.LLMPlugin.TestConsole/ReadMe.md

   - `color` (string): Defines the desired color of the system prompt.
 Available options:
     - `"Black"`, `"DarkBlue"`, `"DarkGreen"`, `"DarkCyan"`, `"DarkRed"`, `"DarkMagenta"`, `"DarkYellow"`, `"Gray"`, `"DarkGray"`, `"Blue"`, `"Green"`, `"Cyan"`, `"Red"`, `"Magenta"`, `"Yellow"`, `"White"`.

+Examples:

+`set color of system prompt to cyan`

 ### 5. `SetUserPromptColor`

 - **Description**: Changes the color of the user prompt/input.
 - **Use Case**: Enables customization of the user prompt color for improved visibility or user preference.
 - **Parameters**:
   - `color` (string): Defines the desired color for user input.
 The available options are the same as for `SetSystemPromptColor`.

+Examples:

+`set user prompt color to cyan`

 ### 6. `SetAssistantColor`